zenml-io/zenml/docs/book/how-to/overview/use-failure-success-hooks.md

 <summary>See it in action with the E2E example</summary>

-_To setup the local environment used below, follow the recommendations from the_ [_Project templates_](../../user-guide/advanced-guide/best-practices/using-project-templates.md#advanced-guide)_._
+_To set up the local environment used below, follow the recommendations from the_ [_Project templates_](../../user-guide/advanced-guide/best-practices/using-project-templates.md)_._

 In [`steps/alerts/notify_on.py`](../../../../examples/e2e/steps/alerts/notify\_on.py), you will find a step to notify the user about success and a function used to notify the user about step failure using the [Alerter](../../stacks-and-components/component-guide/alerters/README.md) from the active stack.